EchoDaGooby/EchoGDPS/README.md

 # EchoGDPS
 A Geometry Dash Private Server managed by Me, Echo :3

+>[!WARNING]
+> As of the 12 of July 2024 (most recent commit) the private server has shutdown for lots of problems in both hosting and playing.
+The gdps will be still downloadable/playable but it won't be active

 # How to download - Android
 - Download the "EchoGDPS.apk" file
 - Wait for it to download